SrinivasaKK/Pet-Shop/README.md

 - Used JSHint liting tool for linting the application.
 - jshint --verbose fileName.js

+## Logging

+- Used Morgan to create logs.
+- log directory is created when the server is started for the first time.
+- each request is logged.
+- logs are rotated on a daily basis.

 ## Paths

 - GET “/owner” lists all the owners.
 (Reading from json file (owners.json) - already present in server)